 - Put your questions through the “Google test” – can you find the answer with a quick Google search?
 Avoid these types of questions.

 - Randomize the questions and answer choices.
-Both Sakai and Canvas allow you to randomize the order in which the questions and answer choices appear so that students do not all see the same exam in the same order.
+Canvas allows you to randomize the order in which the questions and answer choices appear so that students do not all see the same exam in the same order.
 Remember: don’t use “all/none of the above” options if you are randomizing the order of possible responses.

-- Use question banks/pools.
+- Use question banks.
 If you’d like students to answer 25 multiple choice questions, consider creating a bank of 50 from which they will be drawn.
 This will ensure different students receive different questions on their exam.
-Both Sakai and Canvas also allow for multiple question banks in one exam (if you want to create different banks based on question difficulty, topic, etc).
+Canvas also allows for multiple question banks in one exam (if you want to create different banks based on question difficulty, topic, etc).
+How do I create a quiz with a question group to randomize quiz questions?